heremaps/postman-collections/README.md

 * **Find Stations by ID** - Request details of a specific transit station based on a previous request
 * **Find Stations by Name** - Request a list of public transit stations based on name
 * **Find Transit Coverage in Cities Nearby** - Request a list of transit operators available in cities nearby
+* **Multi-Station Board Departure Times** - Request a list of all next departure times and destinations
+* **Next Nearby Departures from a given station** - Request a list of next departure times and destinations of a particular station
 * **Plan a Transit Route to Arrive at a Certain Time** - Request a public transit route between any two place.
 * **Plan a route from A to B using Public Transport** - Request a public transit route between any two place.
 * **Public Transit Route That Shows Line Graph** - Request a public transit route with line graphs showing the actual route of the transit services.
 * **Reachability of an Area Within a Specific Time** - Request a list of the public transit stations that can be reached in a given time
+* **Reachability of an Area with Only Buses** - Request a list of the public transit stations that can be reached with certain transit types only
 * **Show Intermediate Stations on a Transit Route** - Request a public transit route showing intermediate stops between stations
 * **Show Up to 6 Transit Routes** - Request the maxium no of public transit routes for a journey
-* **Station Board Departure Times** - Request a list of train departure times and destinations
 * **Transit Coverage Nearby** - Request a list of transit operators and station coverage nearby
 * **Transit Coverage Within a City** - Request a list of transit operator coverage within a specified city